 And there is a dedicated database for keeping track of just that.

-Wine Application Database has almost 24,000 applications rated with different status depending upon how well that applications run in Wine.
+Wine Application Database has almost 28,000+ applications rated with different statuses depending upon how well those applications run in Wine.
 If you want to quickly check the rating of the application you want to use in Wine, you can take a look there.
-Here are the meaning of those ratings:
+Here is the meaning of those ratings:

 - Platinum: These applications install and run flawlessly in out-of-the-box Wine.

-- Gold: These applications work flawlessly with some special configuration.
+- Gold: These applications work flawlessly with some special configurations.

 - Silver: Applications with minor issues are tagged as Silver.